 There’s not a lot of good research on TENS, and some of the results are conflicting.
 But there is evidence that it may work for some people.
 The amount of pain relief it provides, and for how long, varies from person to person.

 Generally, TENS may provide pain relief at first for many people who try it.
 But after using it for a few months, it appears to become less effective.
 It’s best to think of TENS as something to try in addition to other methods of managing pain.

 It’s not for all types of pain.
 But it might help with:

 Pain after surgery.
 It’s most effective in treating mild to moderate pain after several types of operations, including heart surgery, chest surgery, hysterectomy and other gynecological surgeries, orthopedic surgery, and abdominal surgery.

 Arthritis pain.
-TENS seems to be effective in easing arthritis pain, and in some studies has also been found to improve range of motion for people with knee osteoarthritis.
+TENS may ease arthritis pain.
 The results are mixed on how effective it is for rheumatoid arthritis.